openaq/openaq-python/docs/tutorial/getting-started.md

 ## Conclusion

-You have now successfully requested and downloaded data from the OpenAQ API with the OpenAQ Python wrapper.
+You have now successfully requested and downloaded data from the OpenAQ API with the OpenAQ Python SDK.
 To learn more check out the [how-to guides](/how-to-guides/working-with-the-client/) and [reference](/reference/openaq/) documentation.